wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 **Installation and Setup:**

-1. Use Wordpress. plugin installer to find and install SceneChat.
+1. Use Wordpress' plugin installer to find and install SceneChat.
 Or, if you prefer to install manually, extract the .zip into your ./wp-content/plugins. directory.

 2. Activate the plugin through the 'Plugins' menu in WordPress.

-3. Click on .Setup. to enter your SceneChat "Account ID".
+3. Click on "Setup" to enter your SceneChat "Account ID".
 (Your SceneChat Account ID can be found in your SceneChat Welcome email.)

 **Congrats!
 The SceneChat Video Drop-down should now be visible on your videos.**